gvwilson/sdxjs/src/build-manager/index.md

 More modern build systems store a [% i "hash code!in build" "build!hash code" %]hash[% /i %] of each file's contents and compare the current hash to the stored one to see if the file has changed.
-Since we already looked at hashing in <a section="file-backup"/>, we will use the timestamp approach here.
+Since we already looked at hashing in [% x file-backup %], we will use the timestamp approach here.
-And instead of using a mock filesystem as we did in <a section="file-backup"/>, we will simply load another configuration file that specifies fake timestamps for files:
+And instead of using a mock filesystem as we did in [% x file-backup %], we will simply load another configuration file that specifies fake timestamps for files:

 [% excerpt file="add-timestamps.yml" %]